gabraham/flashpca/README.md

 ## Note on running flashpca large datasets

-* As of v1.2.5, flashpca support loading PLINK datasets limited only by RAM (fixing an overflow bug in previous versions which lead to reading an incorrect number of SNPs, see [issue #9](https://github.com/gabraham/flashpca/issues/)).
+* As of v1.2.5, flashpca supports loading PLINK datasets limited only by RAM (fixing an overflow bug in previous versions which lead to reading an incorrect number of SNPs, see [issue #9](https://github.com/gabraham/flashpca/issues/9)).
 * For example, we have successfully run flashpca on Linux on a dataset consisting of 160,000 individuals and 139,000 SNPs, requiring 166GB RAM, in 3-4 hours (depending on required accuracy of the solution).